Valensia (album)

 Valensia (released in Japan as Gaia) is a 1993 album by Dutch singer Valensia Clarkson.
 It is Valensia's debut album.
 The album features Robby Valentine on grand piano ("Nathalie", "T'Kylah", "My Heart Is In Your Hands", "Gaia") and Emmy Verhey on violin ("T'Kylah II", "Gaia").

+Gaia

+"Gaia" was the first single from the album.
+In The Netherlands, where the album was recorded, the song is considered to be the most expensive Dutch single in history.